kyaFUK/3D-MIM/README.md

-# 3D Memory In Memory Networks
+# 3D Memory In Memory Networks (3D-MIM)

-3D-MIM is a deep-learning model for predicting the evolution of SN simulations.
-It is based on the paper [3D-Spatiotemporal Forecasting the Expansion of Supernova Shells Using Deep Learning toward High-Resolution Galaxy Simulations
+3D-MIM learns time-series of 3D voxels with the sape (timestep, color, width, height, depth).
+The model is developed to predict the evolution of Supernova (SN) shells on the paper [3D-Spatiotemporal Forecasting the Expansion of Supernova Shells Using Deep Learning toward High-Resolution Galaxy Simulations
 ](https://arxiv.org/abs/2302.00026).
 The original Memory In Memory network was proposed by [Yunbo Wang et al. 2018](https://arxiv.org/abs/1811.07490).